SynixeTactical/Documents/operations/sop.md

 #### Specialized Units

 Squads should try to spread out specialized units when possible.
 Having too many specialized units in a squad reduces the ability to adapt to a wide range of combat scenarios.
 Specialized operators should be paired with non-specialized operators.
 Ultimately the organization of the pairs is up to the mission requirements determined by the SL.
-Each squad should try to follow the specified limits unless dicated otherwise by the mission.
+Each squad should try to follow the specified limits unless dictated otherwise by the mission.

 - 1 Medic
 - 1 EOD / Engineer / UAV Operator